zaidsidd360/awesome-react-toggles/README.md

 ## Features
 - Customizable styles and toggle duration. ✅
 - Support onToggle callback. 🔄
-- In-built multiple toggle switch variants. 🚀
+- In-built multiple toggle switch variants. (in-progress) 🚀

 ## Installation
 Install package with NPM or YARN and add it to your development dependencies: